 Yes, if traceback investigations find the specific food product that caused the illnesses, the company that processed that product can be sued.
 In some cases, several corporations are legally responsible.
 Because these are big cases, it is important to bring as many companies as possible into the suit to ensure that your child is fully compensated.

-Fred Pritzker recounts his experiences handling school food poisoning cases, stating:
+Eric Hageman recounts his teams’ experiences handling school food poisoning cases, stating:

 School Food Poisoning Outbreak and E. coli Lawsuit Information